aqualinkorg/aqualink-app/packages/api/ONBOARDING.md

 - AugmentSite: Augment site with values based on its geographical position (region, MaxMonthlyMean, timezone, HistoricalMonthlyMeans)
   - `yarn augment-sites `
-- UploadHoboData: Upload historical data from hobo onsite sensors, through csv files. (process includes creating new sites, POIs, TimeSeries data, sources, surveys and survey media)
+- UploadHoboData: Upload historical data from hobo onsite sensors, through csv files. (process includes creating new sites, survey points, TimeSeries data, sources, surveys and survey media)
   - `yarn upload-hobo-data -p path/to/data-folder -u siteOwnerUser@example.com`
   - Data can be acquired from https://drive.google.com/drive/folders/1IugoTOITkC2ZSmFpXovg8sDO2X2PQnTQ.
 If you don't have the rights to view the above folder please request it from the client.
 - SST backfill: Backfill historical sst values from NOAA repositories